rchalumeau/playingwithterraform/README.md

 ### On ALB

-- Generate SSL and attach to ALB
+- Generate SSL and attach to ALB (need cert validation through route53 CNAME)
-- SSL termination : only accet 443 and redirect 80 -> 443
+- SSL termination : only access to https and redirect 80 -> 443
 - Same checks as containers (or healthceck on status 400, but not very clean)

 ## And finally